Bryan Kohberger Gets Life In Prison For Killing Idaho Students

 He said they always thought of the dead students.

-TV shows like Court TV, KTVB news, and Nancy Grace discussed it frequently.
+TV shows like Court TV, KTVB news, and Nancy Grace frequently discussed it.

 Many watched the court live.